AdobeDocs/commerce-operations.en/help/release/roadmap.md

 ---
-title: Roadmap
+title: Product roadmap
-description: See what we have planned for Adobe Commerce and Magento Open Source.
+description: Learn what about the status of planned features for Adobe Commerce.
 ---

-# Commerce roadmap
+# Commerce product roadmap

 The following table contains the status of items on the Magento Open Source roadmap (items are subject to change):